 Elms support several butterfly and moth species and also provides nectar for honeybees.
 Carolina Chickadee, Rose-Breasted Grosbeak, Purple Finch, Eastern Goldfinch, House Sparrow, and Yellow-Rumped Warbler feed on the seeds of American Elm.
 The Yellow-Bellied Sapsucker drills holes through the bark to suck the sap.
 Baltimore Oriole, Warbling Vireo, and Red-Shouldered Hawk use elms as habitat for their nests. (from https://www.illinoiswildflowers.info/trees/plants/am_elm.html)

 Young trees like ours stand the best chance of resisting the disease.
-Your tree may live quite a while before you notice symptoms of Dutch Elm Disease, if ever.
 It’s worth giving this great tree a try in your landscape.